How to Buy Project Management Software That Won't Choke at 5,000 Tasks

 Strong answer: Shows pre-import validation reports, quarantine for bad records, and cleanup suggestions.
 Weak answers assume your data is perfect or offer generic 'data mapping' help.

-Create a scenario with 3 external clients who can only see their projects, 2 internal teams with different access levels, and 50 tasks per project — show me what happens when a client tries to access another client's timeline.
+Create a scenario with multiple external clients who can only see their projects, internal teams with different access levels, and dozens of tasks per project.
+Show me what happens when a client tries to access another client's timeline.

 Why it matters: Wrike's guest permissions can accidentally expose client project data through public links.
-One data leak during a security audit costs $25K+ in legal review and relationship damage.
+A single data leak during a security audit turns into legal review, contractual remediation, and trust damage that's hard to fully unwind.

 Strong answer: Demonstrates clean permission boundaries with clear error messages and audit trails showing who accessed what when.
-Poor demos use simple examples with perfect data.
+Poor demos use simple examples with perfectly clean data.

-Walk through your audit trail for a project that was deleted 6 months ago — who deleted it, when, and can you recover the data including all comments and attachments?
+Walk through your audit trail for a project that was deleted six months ago.
+Who deleted it, when, and can you recover the data including all comments and attachments?

-Why it matters: Monday.com's deletion recovery is limited to 30 days with incomplete comment restoration.
-Accidental deletions have caused project restarts costing $15K+ in duplicate work.
+Why it matters: Monday.com's deletion recovery has been limited to a 30-day window with incomplete comment restoration.
+Accidental deletions force project restarts that waste real billable hours.

 Strong answer: Shows detailed audit logs with user attribution and full data recovery including relationships.
 Insufficient answers claim 'enterprise backup' without demonstrating granular recovery.

-Using your mobile app, create a new task with 3 custom fields, attach a photo, assign it to someone offline, then simulate WiFi dropping — how does offline sync work and what data is lost?
+Using your mobile app, create a new task with custom fields, attach a photo, assign it to someone offline, then simulate WiFi dropping.
+How does offline sync work, and what data is lost?

-Why it matters: ClickUp mobile crashes with large datasets and loses offline work during sync conflicts.
-Field teams resort to paper notes, creating 30+ minutes daily of duplicate data entry.
+Why it matters: ClickUp mobile has been known to crash with large datasets and lose offline work during sync conflicts.
+Field teams react by reverting to paper notes, which kills the value of the platform for the people who need it most.

 Strong answer: Demonstrates robust offline capability with conflict resolution and shows sync status clearly.
 Poor answers avoid offline scenarios or claim 'full functionality' without proof.

-Show me mobile performance when viewing a Gantt chart with 200+ tasks and dependencies — can field supervisors actually use this for daily planning?
+Show me mobile performance when viewing a Gantt chart with a couple hundred tasks and dependencies.
+Can field supervisors actually use this for daily planning?

-Why it matters: Asana's mobile Gantt view is unusable with real project complexity.
-Field teams can't access critical timeline information, leading to scheduling conflicts and overtime costs.
+Why it matters: Asana's mobile Gantt view is unusable at real project complexity.
+Field teams can't access critical timeline information, which leads directly to scheduling conflicts and overtime cost.

 Strong answer: Shows responsive mobile Gantt with filtering and zoom capabilities.
 Weak demos avoid complex projects or claim mobile apps have 'full desktop functionality' without showing it.